developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have sound on each keypress turned on (enabled) or turned off (disabled) wherein an audible indication that the key was pressed occurs.

-- When a value of ***Off*** is chosen, this feature will be turned off (disabled), and hence it will not be available for use in entering data using the Enterprise Keyboard.
+- When a value of ***Off*** is chosen, this feature is turned off (disabled), and hence it will not be available for use in entering data using the Enterprise Keyboard.

-- When a value of ***On*** is chosen, this feature will be turned on (enabled), and hence it will be available for use in entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, this feature is turned on (enabled), and hence it is available for use in entering data using the Enterprise Keyboard.

 ### Enterprise Keyboard Configuration - Sound on Keypress Volume Mode

-This Managed Configuration allows an Administrator using an EMM to configure the volume mode that will be used by the Enterprise Keyboard on a Zebra Android device when sound occurs on each keypress.
+This Managed Configuration allows an Administrator using an EMM to configure the volume mode that is used by the Enterprise Keyboard on a Zebra Android device when sound occurs on each keypress.

-- When a value of ***System Default Volume*** is chosen, the System Default Volume for keypress sounds will be used.
+- When a value of ***System Default Volume*** is chosen, the System Default Volume for keypress sounds is used.

-- When a value of ***Specified Volume*** is chosen, a specified volume will be used and the Managed Configuration **ekbSoundOnKeypressVolume** MUST also be specified to supply that volume.
+- When a value of ***Specified Volume*** is chosen, a specified volume is used and the Managed Configuration **ekbSoundOnKeypressVolume** MUST also be specified to supply that volume.

 ### Enterprise Keyboard Configuration - Sound on Keypress Volume

-This Managed Configuration allows an Administrator using an EMM to configure the volume (from 0 to 100) that will be used by the Enterprise Keyboard on a Zebra Android device when sound occurs on each keypress, and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Sound on Keypress** and the value ***System Default Volume*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Sound on Keypress Volume Mode**.
+This Managed Configuration allows an Administrator using an EMM to configure the volume (from 0 to 100) that is used by the Enterprise Keyboard on a Zebra Android device when sound occurs on each keypress, and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Sound on Keypress** and the value ***System Default Volume*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Sound on Keypress Volume Mode**.

 ### Enterprise Keyboard Configuration - Vibrate on Keypress

 This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have vibration on each keypress turned on (enabled) or turned off (disabled) wherein a tactile indication that the key was pressed occurs.

-- When a value of ***Off*** is chosen, this feature will be turned off (disabled), and hence it will not be available for use in entering data using the Enterprise Keyboard.
+- When a value of ***Off*** is chosen, this feature is turned off (disabled), and hence it will not be available for use in entering data using the Enterprise Keyboard.

-- When a value of ***On*** is chosen, this feature will be turned on (enabled), and hence it will be available for use in entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, this feature is turned on (enabled), and hence it is available for use in entering data using the Enterprise Keyboard.

 ### Enterprise Keyboard Configuration - Vibrate on Keypress Duration Mode

-This Managed Configuration allows an Administrator using an EMM to configure the duration mode that will be used by the Enterprise Keyboard on a Zebra Android device when vibrate occurs on each keypress.
+This Managed Configuration allows an Administrator using an EMM to configure the duration mode that is used by the Enterprise Keyboard on a Zebra Android device when vibrate occurs on each keypress.

-- When a value of ***System Default Duration*** is chosen, the System Default Duration for keypress vibrate will be used.
+- When a value of ***System Default Duration*** is chosen, the System Default Duration for keypress vibrate is used.

-- When a value of ***Specified Duration*** is chosen, a specified duration will be used and the Managed Configuration **ekbVibrarteOnKeypressDuration** MUST also be specified to supply that duration.
+- When a value of ***Specified Duration*** is chosen, a specified duration is used and the Managed Configuration **ekbVibrarteOnKeypressDuration** MUST also be specified to supply that duration.

 ### Enterprise Keyboard Configuration - Vibrate on Keypress Duration

-This Managed Configuration allows an Administrator using an EMM to configure the duration (from 0 to 100 milliseconds) that will be used by the Enterprise Keyboard on a Zebra Android device when a vibrate occurs on each keypress, and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress** and the value ***System Default Duration*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress Duration Mode**.
+This Managed Configuration allows an Administrator using an EMM to configure the duration (from 0 to 100 milliseconds) that is used by the Enterprise Keyboard on a Zebra Android device when a vibrate occurs on each keypress, and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress** and the value ***System Default Duration*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress Duration Mode**.

 ### Enterprise Keyboard Configuration - Remap Alpha P1